 - When the Contract and Self-certification form have been received, the Office will notify the student’s attending institution that the student has been awarded.

 Current legislation requires “…the board shall create a renewal application for each student who received the award for one or more terms during the immediately preceding academic year.”
-At a minimum, a student must file an on-line application no later than the close of business on the deadline date of March 31st:
+At a minimum, a student must file the following renewal document no later than the close of business on the deadline date: online application.

-If your semester/trimester gpa is less than 2.5 at the end of a semester/trimester, you will lose the NELB for the next semester/trimester of enrollment during a normal academic year.
-In order to regain eligibility your semester/trimester gpa must meet the minimum 2.5gpa requirement.
+If your cumulative GPA is less than 2.5 at the end of a semester/trimester, you will lose the NELB award for the next semester/trimester of enrollment during a normal academic year.
+In order to regain eligibility, your cumulative GPA must meet the minimum 2.5 GPA requirement.

-Yes, If your semester/trimester gpa is less than 2.5 at the end of the semester/trimester, you will not be eligible for the NELB Program.
+Yes.
+If your cumulative GPA is less than 2.5 at the end of the semester/trimester, you will not be eligible for the NELB Program.